SymfonyCasts/symfony7/sfcasts/foundry-relations.md

 symfony console doctrine:fixtures:load
 ```

 No errors!
 Check the database:

 ```terminal
 symfony console doctrine:query:sql "SELECT * FROM starship_part"
 ```

-Look closely: we have 100 parts each tied to a random `Starship`, which should
+Ok! we have 100 parts each tied to a random `Starship`, which should
 be a `Starship` with an 'in progress' status.
-Wow!
-That's my most
+I think that was my most
-productive day ever!
+productive 5 minutes ever!

 ## Taking Control in Foundry